kolosovpetro/HistoryAndOverviewOfPolynomialP/README.md

 ### Contributing

 Contributions are welcome! 🎉

+Please refer to open issues or propose your own changes.

 It's better to [create an issue](https://github.com/kolosovpetro/HistoryAndOverviewOfPolynomialP/issues/new) with description of your potential contribution before creating pull requests.